Does Andrew Luck Deserve Hall of Fame Recognition?

 Does Andrew Luck have a case for the NFL Hall of Fame?

-Let’s start by reviewing Luck’s overall time in the league.
+Let’s start by reviewing the quarterback’s overall time in the league.
 He was a four-time Pro Bowl selection, won the 2018 Comeback Player of the Year award, and led the league in passing touchdowns in 2014.

 Likewise, for all of his talent, Luck never managed to establish himself as a top-four player of his generation.
 In other words, he never quite reached the same level of greatness as Tom Brady, Drew Brees, Aaron Rodgers, or Peyton Manning.
-And those players obviously eclipse him when it comes to their stat totals.
+Those players eclipse him when it comes to their stat totals.

-Perhaps the best comparison for Luck’s HOF case is Hall of Fame quarterback Kurt Warner.
-Yet Warner played 12 seasons versus Luck’s seven.
-Warner also totaled more counting stats that Luck.
+Perhaps the best comparison for Luck’s case is Hall of Fame quarterback Kurt Warner.
+Notably, Warner played 12 seasons versus Luck’s seven.
+Warner also totaled more counting stats than Luck.
 Maybe even more importantly, Warner also made it to the Super Bowl twice, leading his St. Louis Rams to a victory in a Super Bowl.